Call Now For A Free Consultation 541-485-4878

 Our wrongful death attorneys and lawyers have helped our clients recover substantial monetary settlements from the negligent persons who caused the wrongful death.

-Wrongful Death Claimants
+Making a Wrongful Death Claim

 Since wrongful death claims are governed by a statute enacted by the legislature, the persons who are entitled to recover claims are set by statute.
 In addition, the types of damages a person may recover are set also by statute.